 The Federal Reserve Bank of New York works to promote sound and well-functioning financial systems and markets through its provision of industry and payment services, advancement of infrastructure reform in key markets and training and educational support to international institutions.

-Beyond the technical information covered in the specialized courses, the programs’ collegial environment offers the participants extensive opportunities to network at all levels.
+Beyond the technical information covered in the specialized courses, the programs’ collegial environment offers participants extensive opportunities to network at all levels.
 Participants interact with the speakers and other Federal Reserve Bank officials both during sessions and informally at luncheons, receptions, and other gatherings.
-Individual appointments with officials in the financial community can also be arranged so that the participants can pursue seminar topics in greater detail.
+Individual appointments with officials in the financial community can also be arranged so that course attendees can pursue topics in greater detail.

-The specialized courses draw together participants from the advanced and emerging economies on a common footing.
-Participants meet and establish personal contact with fellow central bankers and supervisors from around the world.
-Through these contacts, participants explore how others cope with universal challenges.
+The specialized courses draw together central bankers from the advanced and emerging economies on a common footing.
+Participants meet and establish personal contact with colleagues from around the world.
+Through these contacts, they can explore how others cope with universal challenges.

-For Participants: Please note that participation is limited to central bankers and financial supervisors.
+For Participants: Please note that our specialized courses are limited to central bankers and financial supervisors.
 In addition, we must receive an endorsement from the governor or chief executive of your institution before we review your application.
-Endorsements should be sent to Ms. Krista Arfsten, International Affairs Office via e-mail: firstname.lastname@example.org (preferred) or via facsimile: (212) 720-8189.
+Endorsements should be sent to Ms. Elizabeth Mahoney, International Affairs Office via e-mail: email@example.com (preferred) or via facsimile: (212) 720-8189.

 The course on Financial Institution Supervision is designed for international financial supervisory specialists.
 It provides an overview of how the Federal Reserve System carries out its supervisory responsibilities, emphasizing risk focused supervision and key risk dimensions, including market, liquidity, operational and credit.